 The Fortissimo objectives are aligned with those of the Factories of the Future initiative (under which it is funded), which aims to help EU manufacturing enterprises, in particular SMEs.
-Thus, priority will be given to proposals which address the needs of engineering and manufacturing SMEs.
-Experiments are expected to be driven by the end-users' engineering and manufacturing needs and demonstrate the business benefits of the use of HPC.
+Experiments are expected to be driven by the end-users' engineering and manufacturing needs and demonstrate the business benefits of the use of HPC for manufacturing SMEs.
 However, experiments which demonstrate the business benefits to SMEs of using HPC in general will also be considered.

 The Fortissimo project expects that the Consortium for the new experiment includes all necessary partners for the execution of the experiment, which will necessitate the involvement of one of the existing Fortissimo HPC Centres.
 The lead participant for the experiment should be chosen to best meet the needs of the coordination of the activities to be performed within the experiment.
-The HPC Centre included in the experiment will have the role within the overall Fortissimo management structure - outside the scope of the activities of the experiment and its internal management- to facilitate the smooth integration of the experiment into the project as a whole.
+The HPC Centre included in the experiment will have the role within the overall Fortissimo management structure - outside the scope of the internal management of the experiment - to facilitate the smooth integration of the experiment into the project as a whole.